-Materials and Procedure.
-The design of triplets was as in Experiment 1: for every shape combination (e.g., triangle-triangle-square), there were six different trials and three same trials.
+Materials and procedure.
+The design of triplets was as in Experiment 1.
+For every shape combination (e.g., triangle-triangle-square), there were six different trials and three same trials.
 Unlike Experiment 1, trials in Experiment 2 consisted only of direct and impeded spatial placements (i.e., there were no indirect placements).
 In addition, direct trials always contained a third element (the "distracting element"), which could be either solid or in a triplet pattern.

-Distracting elements that were solid consisted of a black, rectangular block measuring 74 x 242 pixels for vertically oriented stimuli (the same size as the compared triplets) and these dimensions were reversed for horizontally oriented stimuli.
-Distracting elements that were patterns were also 74 x 242 pixels, but were triads of the same shapes used in compared triplets.
+Distracting elements that were solid consisted of a black, rectangular block measuring 74 pixels $\times$ 242 pixels for vertically oriented stimuli (the same size as the compared triplets) and these dimensions were reversed for horizontally oriented stimuli.
+Distracting elements that were patterns were also 74 pixels $\times$ 242 pixels but were triads of the same shapes used in compared triplets.
 For example, if the compared triplets consisted of two triangles and a square, the patterned distracting element also consisted of two triangles and a square.

-Distracting elements also varied in whether they were barriers or non-barriers.
+Distracting elements also varied in whether they were barriers or nonbarriers.
 Barriers were distracting were placed between the compared triplets, such that the direct correspondence lines physically crossed through the barrier.
-Non-barriers were placed outside of the correspondence lines of the compared triplets by 10 pixels (counterbalanced to be above or below the compared triplets for vertical triplets, and left or right of the compared triplets for horizontal triplets).
+Nonbarriers were placed outside of the correspondence lines of the compared triplets by 10 pixels (counterbalanced to be above or below the compared triplets for vertical triplets and left or right of the compared triplets for horizontal triplets).
 Impeded trials were identical to those of Experiment 1 and contained no distracting elements.
-Thus, Experiment 2 consisted of 540 trials (5 conditions x 6 shape sets, x 9 trials x 2 triplet axes) presented in a random order.
+Thus, Experiment 2 consisted of 540 trials (5 Conditions $\times$ 6 Shape Sets $\times$ 9 Trials $\times$ 2 Triplet Axes) presented in a random order.

 The procedure for Experiment 2 was identical to that of Experiment 1 except that participants received more extensive instruction before the experimental trials.
 We believed this added instruction was necessary as the introduction of a distracting element increased the complexity of the task.
 As in Experiment 1, participants were told that they would make same or different judgments of triplets that consisted of basic shapes and were given examples of same and different trials.
-They were then told that there would be a distracting element on some trials, but that their task remained the same: to determine whether the outside triplets (referred to as the "key images" in the instruction) were the same or different.
+They were then told that there would be a distracting element on some trials, but that their task remained the same: to determine whether the outside triplets (referred to as the key images in the instruction) were the same or different.
 Diagrams of example trials were shown to participants with both key triplets and distracting elements labeled, and correct responses were provided.
-After completing the instruction phase (approximately 5 minutes), participants were given 15 practice trials (3 for each condition) with accuracy and response time feedback.
+After completing the instruction phase (approximately 5 min), participants were given 15 practice trials (three for each condition) with accuracy and response time feedback.